-\textit{Conclusion and discussion}.---In conclusion, we experimentally observe the bifurcation of Walker modes, including the Kittel mode, when a YIG sphere is driven away from the equilibrium by a strong microwave pump in a waveguide.
-This phenomenon is like a transcritical bifurcation in nonlinear physics \cite{crawford1991introduction}, but has very different physical origin.
-If we assume that a magnon mode named PIM is created by the pump, we naturally reproduce the key features of our observation.
-The PIM oscillates at the pump frequency and has a long lifetime.
-It is not directly observed within our pump-probe technique, but is traced via its interaction with the Walker modes of the YIG sphere.
+\textit{Conclusion and discussion}.---We have observed an anticrossing of Walker modes, when a YIG sphere is driven by microwaves in a waveguide.
+This phenomenon resembles a transcritical bifurcation in nonlinear physics \cite{crawford1991introduction}, but has a different physical origin.
+If we assume that a driven magnon mode, i.e., the PIM, is induced by the pump, we can naturally reproduce the key features of our observations.
+The PIM is not directly observed with the pump-probe technique, but is traced via its interactions with the Walker modes.

-Our study demonstrates that magnet driven away from equilibrium can achieve excellent properties \cite{de2021colloquium}.
-The pump induced anti-crossing in our work has a cooperativity higher than 120, unambiguously demonstrating the strong coupling effect between the PIM and Walker modes.
-The resulted elementary excitation exhibits flexible controllability by the pump, such as its frequency, power and waveform.
-Such an excellent flexibility is rarely achievable by cavity magnon polaritons.
+Our study demonstrates that a magnet driven away from equilibrium can exhibit interesting and potentially useful properties \cite{de2021colloquium}.
+The pump-induced anticrossing in our work has a cooperativity higher than 120, unambiguously demonstrating the strong coupling effect.
+This anticrossing exhibits flexible controllability by the pump frequency, power and waveform.
+Such an excellent flexibility is rarely achievable with cavity magnon polaritons.
 Although performing below a saturated frequency, the PIM operates robustly in the S-band that is vital to wireless networking\cite{sharma2021electrically} and quantum information processing\cite{amsuss2011cavity}.

-Via the cross-Kerr nonlinearity, the PIM enables the mixing between the pump and probe frequencies and hence generates the frequency comb.
-This frequency comb is purely built on the magnetic nonlinearity and hence gets rid of the charge noises of those frequency combs generated from electric nonlinearities \cite{pozar2011microwave}.
-Utilizing our frequency comb, we may realize the coherent information conversion with ultra-low noise or study spin wave solitons in magnonics.
-After lifting a small corner of the veil on the PIM, in the future work we will investigate much of the nature and functionality of this non-equilibrium mode.
+The PIM also enables the mixing of the pump and probe and hence generates a frequency comb.
+This frequency comb is constructed purely on the basis of magnetic nonlinearity and hence does not suffer from the charge noise from electric nonlinearities \cite{pozar2011microwave}.
+Utilizing our frequency comb, we may be able to realize coherent information conversion with ultralow noise or study spin-wave solitons in magnonics.
+After lifting a corner of the veil covering the PIM, we will further investigate more of the nature and functionality of this nonequilibrium mode.

 0.25cm